OlegPahhomov/dropbox-java/README.md

 spark runs on http://localhost:4567/

-More detail
+####### In more detail

-Backend: java8 - sparkjava - flyway - postgres
+Backend: java8 - sparkjava - flyway - postgres - apache db utils

-Frontend: html - js/jQuery - microtemplate.js - fancybox
+Frontend: html - js/jQuery - css - microtemplate.js - fancybox - jquery validation

+Known issues.

+* Project can be run as 2 separate projects, but it has issues:
+It will always redirect to default serverside url, which can be changed in serverConfig.js Upload form has server_link hardcoded
+* Front-side validation doesn't work: it submits always.